jitsi/handbook/docs/dev-guide/iframe.md

 ## Integration

-To enable the Jitsi Meet API in your application you must use one of the following JavaScript (JS) Jitsi Meet API library scripts and integrate it into your appication:
+To enable the Jitsi Meet API in your application you must use one of the following JavaScript (JS) Jitsi Meet API library scripts and integrate it into your application:

 For self-hosting in your domain: